Global Optimization of Gaussian Process Acquisition Functions Using a Piecewise-Linear Kernel Approximation: INTRODUCTION

 In this paper, we propose Piecewise-linear Kernel Mixed Integer Quadratic Programming (PK-MIQP), a global optimization framework for GP acquisition functions.
 Specifically, we introduce a piecewise linear approximation of the GP kernel function (Figure \ref{idea_illus}, left) that enables a mixed-integer quadratic programming (MIQP) formulation of the acquisition function.
 Note that the model becomes mixed-integer linear if only the GP mean is required.
 Lower confidence bound (LCB) is chosen as a representative example to demonstrate the proposed framework.
 We then use a B\&B solver to globally optimize the approximated acquisition function.
 While gradient-based methods can return sub-optimal solutions without further indication (Figure \ref{idea_illus}, right), our method approximates the global optimum within a bounded neighborhood.
 The main contributions of this work are as follows:

-\begin{enumerate} \item We propose a MIP-motivated piecewise linear approximation for GP kernel functions. \item We present an MIQP formulation to solve the resulting acquisition function optimization problems with global optimality guarantees. \item We theoretically analyze the performance and worst-case error of PK-MIQP. \item We embed PK-MIQP in a full BO procedure and evaluate its performance against state-of-the-art optimization methods on tasks including synthetic functions, constrained benchmarks, and a hyperparameter tuning task. \end{enumerate}
+\begin{enumerate} \item We propose a MIP-motivated piecewise linear approximation for GP kernel functions in stationary or dot-product form. \item We present an MIQP formulation to solve the resulting acquisition function optimization problems with global optimality guarantees. \item We theoretically analyze the performance and worst-case error of PK-MIQP. \item We embed PK-MIQP in a full BO procedure and evaluate its performance against state-of-the-art optimization methods on tasks including synthetic functions, constrained benchmarks, and a hyperparameter tuning task. \end{enumerate}